Plot twist ideas can help you transform a story from boring to interesting. Discover some books worth exploring.

 Life of Pi is an example of this.
 Pi Patel seems to be telling the story about survival on the open sea with his tiger as his companion.
 The reader eventually discovers the real reason behind the story may have been to discuss the plight of zoo animals, not to tell a survival story.

-If you want to get paid to write short stories, follow the link.
-We’ve got it covered.
+If you want to get paid to write short stories, we’ve got it covered.

 Join over 15,000 writers today